slindii/slindii/README.md

 I graduated with a national diploma in IT from Tshwane University of Technology where I was specialising in communication networks.

 Please do reach out for offers and/ or possible collaborations.
-I am interested and willing to dive into cloud or network security from here.
+I am interested and currently studying other aspects of networking and security as it is what I want to dive into in the near future.

-Stay safe and ever curious.
+Stay safe and happy learning.

 Silindile Ndlovu.